 CPU Stepping

 Processors with the C0 stepping generally handle higher BCLK values better than H0 stepping chips.
-The difference is most noticeable on 6-core models, where H0 dies tend to be less stable at higher base clocks.
+The difference is most noticeable on 6-core models, where H0 silicon tends to struggle at high base clocks.

 Voltage and Power Delivery

 Locked CPUs have limited voltage control, particularly on VCCSA.
 Some boards allow Vcore adjustments even on non-K chips, which helps sustain higher frequencies.
-At higher BCLK values, power consumption increases noticeably, so boards with stronger VRM designs have an advantage.
+When cranking up the BCLK, power draw spikes noticeably, so boards with beefier VRM designs definitely have an edge.

 Memory Frequency

-Raising BCLK also increases memory speed.
+Pushing the BCLK also pumps up memory frequencies.
 You will need to manually lower the memory multiplier to keep RAM within stable limits.
 It’s recommended to disable XMP before starting and tune memory settings manually.

 AVX-512 Support

 Some older BIOS versions allow AVX-512 on 12th gen CPUs.
-Newer BIOS releases often disable it due to Intel microcode updates.
+Newer BIOS releases completely killed it due to Intel microcode updates.
 If you need AVX-512, stick with earlier BIOS versions.

 Temperatures and Cooling

 BCLK overclocking increases power draw even without raising the multiplier.
 On 6-core CPUs especially, temperatures and power consumption can rise significantly.
-A strong air cooler or AIO is recommended for stable operation at higher BCLK values.
+A beefy air cooler or a solid AIO is a must for keeping things stable at higher BCLK values.